 Solid Wood Engineered Wood

 Humidity does affect the behavior of the wood.
 The more humid the environment is the more the wood will expand and contract.
 This will happen for both solid wood and engineered wood; however, engineered wood can handle the humidity more than solid wood and will not contract and expand as much.
 Our trusted team can assist in making the perfect selection based on your specific needs.

 Are you planning on refinishing the floors in the future?

 If you are planning on living in the house for years to come you might want to think about whether or not you’ll want to refinish your floors in the future.
-Solid wood floors are thick and can be sanded and refinished many times.
+Solid wood floors are thicker and can be sanded and refinished many times.
 Depending on what type of engineered wood you get will determine if it can be refinished in the future.
 Higher quality engineered wood will have a thicker top layer allowing for refinishing to happen in the future.
 Cheaper engineered wood may not have a thick enough top layer to be sanded and refinished.

 Other Important Questions

 Once you select whether you want solid wood or engineered wood then you get to select what type of wood you want.
-There are several things to take in to consideration when you are selecting the type of wood you want:
+There are several things to take in to consideration when you are selecting the type of wood you want.

 What is the look you want in the room?

-There are 3 types of cuts you can get in the wood: Plain Sawn, Quarter Sawn & Rift Sawn.
+There are many types of cuts you can get in the wood: Plain Sawn, Quarter Sawn & Rift Sawn.
 Plain sawn, also known as flat sawn, is the most common type of wood cutting.
 It is the least expensive and easiest way to cut wood.
 Quarter sawn is typically cut at a 60-90 degree angle and rift sawn is typically cut at a 40-60 degree angle.
 Below you can see the effects of these types of cuts in the wood.

 How much customization would you like?